mchenggit/kabanero-event/architecture/README.md

 ## Defining PipelineResourceMapping

-A pipeline may contain:
-- one or more input resources
-- zero or more output resources.

 The following is an example of a Tekton pipeline with two input resources, and two output resource.
 - The input resources include:
   - A `git` resource repository